-Most importantly, he knows the next step in his process is to go to the Building section of the Storefront and click on Residential Construction.
+Most importantly, he knows the next step in his process is to go to the Building section of the Storefront and click on Building Permits.

-There Michael finds his specific project type – “Deck, Porch or Pole Building Construction” – and clicks to begin the application process.
+There Michael finds details on submitting his Residential Building Permit and clicks to begin the application process.